MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-03-webslate-1.md

 **Tip**: If you want more space in the **Script Graph** window, you can click its three-dot button and then select **Maximize**, or click the **Full Screen** button in the upper right corner of the window.

 **Important**: Note that the second node in the script is named **Mesh Interactable Body: Is Selected Locally**.
 There are two available "Mesh Interactable Body" nodes.
-If you want only the person triggering an event to experience it, use the node that says "Is Selected *Locally*.
+If you want only the person triggering an event to experience it, use the node that says "Is Selected *Locally*".
 If you want *all* attendees in the event to experience it, select the node that simply says "Is Selected."
 See the differences in the image below.
 The text above each node can help you to confirm the behavior.

 ![A screenshot of a computer Description ](../../../media/mesh-201/027-is-selected-local-or-global.png).